PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-13 17:51:25
+Last updated: 2024-04-13 17:51:58
-Random Quote: Kids, sometimes the universe sends exactly what you ask for.
-Other times... it sends Lily's dad. - Ted Mosby
+Random Quote: Know the men who follow you and let them know you.
+Don't ask your men to die for a stranger.  -  Eddard Stark